-COVID-19 GUIDELINES have been published by the Australian and New Zealand Intensive Care Society (ANZICS).
-These are written from the intensive care perspective and may be of assistance in the development of local management strategies.
+COVID-19 TREATMENT GUIDELINES from the Australian and New Zealand Intensive Care Society (ANZICS).
+These are written from the intensive care perspective and may be of assistance in the development of local management strategies;

 INTERIM CLINICAL GUIDANCE has been developed by a Task Force in Belgium and was published on March 16th.